-Can African Pygmy Hedgehogs eat Green Beans?
-African Pygmy Hedgehogs can eat green beans as long as they are served correctly.
+Can hedgehogs eat Green Beans?
+Hedgehogs can eat green beans as long as they are served correctly.
 Raw green beans are going to be difficult for hedgehogs to chew and break down into smaller pieces, this could be a choking hazard.
 Hedgehogs need to be given plain cooked green beans served as very tiny pieces.

 We haven’t given our pygmy hedgehog green beans but many owners on forums have stated they do.
 If you are going to give your hedgehog green beans, make sure they have been cooked without seasoning, oils or butter, to make them easier to digest.

 Any cooked green beans would need to be cooled down first before serving, ideally be at room temperature.